 Since it first opened its doors, UMMA has served as a teaching site for medical students and resident physicians from UCLA and other local institutions, as part of their medical training.
 Our doctors have trained and mentored scores of trainees, who gain exposure to the medical and social issues unique to a multicultural inner-city population.

-Most of the services we provide to patients are uninsured.
-Thirty-five percent are covered under Medi-Cal.
+Most of the patients we serve are underinsured or uninsured.
+Sixty-six percent are covered under Medi-Cal.

 Currently UMMA and its staff of family doctors provide the following medical services: